jasonheesanglee/LLM_Study/README.md

 It is comparatively easy to simply build RAG system.<br>
 A high-end technique is needed to enhance the RAG quality for real-life product development.

+### Struggles when building RAG
+- Retriever's task is to provide a high-quality response by understanding the user's purpose.
+  - People expects to get a great answer even with a simple query.
+  - Context in prior and after, should be well-considered by LLM.
+  - Do not need Semantic search but need query.
+    - Semantic Search simply compares the embeddings of the query and the data and sends it to LLM.
+    - This may not show consistency when we ask the same question in a bit different wording to the model.
+    - if the request is needed to be precisesly cut the data, query works better than the semantic search.
+    - Take less reference from the older document.
+(Make preference on the recent documents.)